hamish-porter/hamish-porter/README.md

 - 👋 Hi, I’m @hamish-porter
 - 👀 I’m interested in cybersecurity and software engineering
--     My interests outside of comp-sci mostly surround sports.
+- 👀 My interests outside of comp-sci mostly surround sports.
--     I enjoy all sports, and I actively play Australian Rules Football (AFL) and Cricket at a competitive level
+- 👀 I enjoy all sports, and I actively play Australian Rules Football (AFL) and Cricket at a competitive level
 - 🌱 I’m currently studying a double degree at the University of Adelaide,
--     studying a Bachelor of Mathematical and Computer Sciences, majoring in Cybersecurity, as well as a Bachelor of Finance
+- ✨ studying a Bachelor of Mathematical and Computer Sciences, majoring in Cybersecurity, as well as a Bachelor of Finance
 - 💞️ I’m looking to collaborate on any project that could use a hand! :)
 - 📫 How to reach me: Easiest to contact me via email at hporter35496@gmail.com
 - LinkedIn: https://www.linkedin.com/in/hamish-porter-57892a211/

+- Note: I am currently working through the process of populating my GitHub with examples of my work

 <!---
 hamish-porter/hamish-porter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.